 - Prevalent in Star Wars:

 - The Jedi in all Clone Wars-related media, such as Attack of the Clones, Revenge of the Sith, and the animated series Clone Wars and The Clone Wars.
 They are all automatically generals, and prefer to command from the frontlines.
 Probably because they don't fear enemy blaster fire.
-Pong Krell form The Clone Wars is an exception, preferring to stay in the back.
+Pong Krell from The Clone Wars is an exception, preferring to stay in the back.
 But he has a good reason to do that.
 He's killing as many clones as possible and using Hollywood Tactics before he officially betrays the Republic.
+Once the clones realize this and try to have him arrested, he slaughters them by the dozens to prove he would have had no problem standing at the front if he chose to.

 - In A New Hope, Darth Vader takes to space with his TIE Advanced to defend the Death Star.